Best Advocacy Resource for Twice-Exceptional (2e) Students in Colorado

 Can I request an IEE at public expense if I disagree with the school's evaluation?

 Yes.
-Under IDEA and ECEA, parents have the right to request an Independent Educational Evaluation at public expense when they disagree with the school's evaluation.
-The district must either fund the IEE or file for due process to prove their evaluation was appropriate.
-The Playbook includes the specific IEE request letter with the statutory citation and public-expense demand language.
+Under IDEA and ECEA, parents may request an Independent Educational Evaluation at public expense when they disagree with the school's evaluation.
+Without unnecessary delay, the AU must fund the IEE, provide information about where an IEE may be obtained, or file for due process.
+The Playbook includes the specific IEE request letter with the statutory citation and public-expense request language.

 What if the school says my child is "too smart" for an IEP?